by Web on September 29, 2017

 “Millsaps has always played an important role in our state’s civic culture and we are delighted to aid the College in promoting informed discussion about key public policy matters,” said Brad Chism, senior partner at Chism Strategies.
 “We want this polling series to become a benchmark for all who are trying to better our state.
 We are confident in the survey methodology and representation of voters by age, gender, ethnicity, and partisan affiliation, and look forward to the broader exchange of ideas that arise from this effort.”

 The survey was conducted September 14-18.
 Sample size of 509 with 32% cell phone interviews.
 MOE of 4.4%.
-Results weighted to reflect 2015 general election turnout for age, race, gender and partisanship.
+Results were weighted to reflect 2015 general election turnout for age, race, gender and partisanship.